 How popular is the baby name Moonlight in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Moonlight and check out all the blog posts that mention the name Moonlight.
+Plus, check out all the blog posts that mention the name Moonlight.

 According to Idaho’s Bureau of Vital Records and Health Statistics, the most popular baby names in the state in 2016 were Emma and Oliver.